drewrwilson/drewrwilson.github.io/_posts/projects/2015-12-07-killer-tofu.md

 ### Place the tofu between the two cutting boards and then place some heavy books on top.

 Leave it pressing for a few hours.
 How do you know how many books to put on top?
 The goal is to press out some water from the tofu.
-You don't want your tofu to come apart, so if you start to see cracks in it take some weigh off the cutting board.
-By drying the tofu, we're making it more likely that the laser will be able to burn the skin.
-Also, it makes the tofu have a better consistency when you eat it.
+You don't want your tofu to come apart, so if you start to see cracks forming remove a book or two.
+By drying the tofu, we're making it easier for the laser to burn the skin.
+Too mych water will make it difficult to burn the tofu.
+Also, pressing tofu makes it have a better consistency when you eat it.
 If you're planning to fry your tofu, you should always press it first.

 ![press tofu](/assets/img/projects/killer-tofu/killer-tofu-06.jpg)